 Summary of Requirements on How to Sell a Gun in Illinois.

 - If the sale is made at a gun show in Illinois, the Illinois State Police must perform a background check on the buyer, the same background check a gun store would perform for the sale of a gun.
-This applies to private transfers as well.
+This applies to private transfers completed at gun shows as well.

 Sec.
-3. (a) Except as provided in Section 3a, no person may knowingly transfer, or cause to be transferred, any firearm, firearm ammunition, stun gun, or taser to any person within this State unless the transferee with whom he deals displays either: (1) a currently valid Firearm Owner’s Identification Card which has previously been issued in his or her name by the Department of State Police under the provisions of this Act; or (2) a currently valid license to carry a concealed firearm which has previously been issued in his or her name by the Department of State Police under the Firearm Concealed Carry Act.
-In addition, all firearm, stun gun, and taser transfers by federally licensed firearm dealers are subject to Section 3.1.
+3. (a) Except as provided in Section 3a, no person may knowingly transfer, or cause to be transferred, any firearm, firearm ammunition, stun gun, or taser to any person within this State unless the transferee with whom he deals displays either: (1) a currently valid Firearm Owner’s Identification Card which has previously been issued in his or her name by the Illinois State Police under the provisions of this Act; or (2) a currently valid license to carry a concealed firearm which has previously been issued in his or her name by the Illinois State Police under the Firearm Concealed Carry Act.
+In addition, all firearm, stun gun, and taser transfers by federally licensed firearm dealers are subject to Section 3.1(430 ILCS 65/3) (from Ch.
+38, par.
+83-3) (Text of Section after amendment by P.A.
+102-237)

 Layman’s translation: You may not sell a firearm to another Illinois resident unless you have seen the FOID card or concealed carry license.
 If you sell a firearm across state lines, you must follow ATF regulations.
 See: Can an Illinois Resident Buy a Gun in Another State?